How do you choose between Draft2Digital and Smashwords open publishing, and KDP Select exclusivity?

-Sales ranking and traction is difficult to achieve when your sales are spread across a number of small retailers.
+Sales ranking and traction is difficult to achieve when your sales are spread across many small ebook retailers.

-Kindle owners read ebooks and then there’s the rest.
+It’s a fact that Kindle owners read a lot of ebooks, and then there’s the rest.

-While lots of ebook readers use many other devices, the ease of buying and downloading an ebook on a Kindle from Amazon is too easy for some readers to bother with other retailers.
+While ebook readers use many other devices, the ease of buying and downloading an ebook on a Kindle from Amazon is too easy for some readers to bother with other retailers.

 Only Apple can compete to any degree with its iBooks.
 But this, of course, it is restricted to Mac, iPhone and iPad users.

 Amazon KDP Select Exclusivity

 Amazon is by far the biggest seller of ebooks, so you will definitely want to have your ebooks available on Amazon Kindle.